AnonShield/AnonLFI2.0/README.md

-# AnonLFI 2.0: Extensible Architecture for PII Anonymization in CSIRTs with OCR and Technical Recognizers
+# AnonLFI 2.0: Extensible Architecture for PII Pseudonymization in CSIRTs with OCR and Technical Recognizers

 AnonLFI 2.0 is a modular pseudonymization framework for CSIRTs that resolves the conflict between data confidentiality (GDPR/LGPD) and analytical utility.
 It uses HMAC-SHA256 to generate strong, reversible pseudonyms, natively preserves XML and JSON structures, and integrates an OCR pipeline and specialized technical recognizers to handle PII in complex security artifacts.
 This allows sensitive incident data to be used safely for threat analysis, detection engineering, and training AI (LLM) models.